borh/papers/register-database.md

 -   graph authority, supernode, modularity
 -   [@lahiri2013using]
     -   in-degree, out-degree and degree
-    -   in-coreness, out-coreness and coreness (Coreness is an index given to a particular vertex based on its position in the k-core decomposition of the word net- work (Batagelj and Zaversnik, 2003))
+    -   in-coreness, out-coreness and coreness (Coreness is an index given to a particular vertex based on its position in the k-core decomposition of the word network (Batagelj and Zaversnik, 2003))
     -   in-neighborhood size (order 1), out- neighborhood size (order 1) and neighborhood size (order 1)
     -   local clustering coefficient